willgomes/willgomes/README.md

 My experience covers the Microsoft Azure ecosystem ☁️, including services, products, relational databases (Azure SQL, MySQL 🗄️), and NoSQL databases (Key/Value, column-based, DocumentDB 📂).
 I have knowledge of cloud architecture and the application of patterns such as Retry, Circuit Breaker, Queue-Based Load Leveling, Cache-Aside, and Pub/Sub, as well as other cloud resilience patterns.
 I also have experience with data structures, Git, Azure DevOps, and CI/CD pipelines 🚀.

 **Key skills:**
-- ⚡ ASP.NET Core, .NET Core, and C#
+- ⚡ ASP.NET, .NET, Blazor and C#
 - 🔗 REST API integration and development
 - 🗄️ SQL, Azure SQL, MySQL
 - 📂 NoSQL databases (Key/Value, column-based, DocumentDB)